Explore the rich culture and lively cities of southern Spain

 Explore the best of beautiful Andalucía on this spectacular holiday.
 Visit sun-soaked Seville, journey to historic Cordoba and explore the Alhambra in Granada, all from your base in charming Antequera.

-Your excursion by coach to Granada begins with a visit to the stunning Alhambra palace.
-Boasting UNESCO World Heritage status, the Alhambra was once described by Moorish poets as 'a pearl set in emeralds', referencing its whitewashed walls, set amidst dense green Andalucían forest.
-While here you see the beautiful Generalife Gardens, begun in 1931 and finished in 1951 by Francisco Prieto Moreno.
-The garden's walkways are tiled in the typical Granadian style with pebble mosaics.
+Here you see the beautiful Generalife Gardens, begun in 1931 and finished in 1951 by Francisco Prieto Moreno.
+The original garden was built in the 13th century and was part of the summer palace.
+The garden's walkways are tiled in typical Granadian style with pebble mosaics.
 The garden features pools framed by flowerbeds, fountains, colonnades and pavilions.

 Today you bid a fond farewell to Spain.
 You transfer to Malaga Airport, to take your scheduled return flight back to the UK, where your holiday concludes

 Provisional departure and return times, where available, can be found together with dates and prices by clicking on the 'Prices & Availability' button.
 We will write to you around 10 weeks before your departure date with the precise meeting times for your tour group.

 Due to the nature of our tours they are generally unsuitable for those with restricted mobility.
 If you’d like to discuss any particular holiday with us in this respect, then please don’t hesitate to call us.

 Well planned, easy to book and everything thought of